An untold story… Aug 06, 2018

 I screamed.
 I thrashed around trying to push his hands away, but he overpowered me, I watched in horror as scissors came closer.
-I begged him not to hurt me, screamed for my mom, but he continued towards my chest with the scissors.
+I begged him not to hurt me, screamed for my mom, but he continued towards me with the scissors.

 That was in 1987, while lying in a hospital bed about a week after my 4th heart surgery.
 The man was a surgical resident, who came in without warning, without saying a word to me, without giving me pain medications or waiting for someone to hold my hand- he found the rare 5 minutes my mom left the bedside for a cup of coffee.
 He cut and removed staples and sutures from my chest, then pulled out 2 chest tubes.
 He was so hell-bent on completing the tasks he was surely given by the attending physician, that he didn’t realize a human being, let alone a small child who didn’t understand, was the one in the bed enduring the pain he inflicted.

 By the time my mom came back I was carrying on so much that my oxygen levels were dropping; the nurse said she was my mother in an attempt to calm me.